AxelThevenot/Linear_Regression/README.md

 The linear regression is one the basic way to forge a rapport between variables.
 As its name indicates, the principle is to reduce a function to a linear form.
 In other words, the linear regression seeks to model associations between variables.
 Like other regression models, the linear regression model is used both to predict a phenomenon and to explain it.

+The linear regression can also be use for classification cases.
+It works with the same method but the cost function will be calculate with a different manner.

 ![linear regression by gradient descent](linear_regression_gradient.gif)

 ## Linear regression application